derek-knox/Coding-For-Designers/Coding and Concept/Anatomy of HTML, CSS, and JavaScript.md

 This section will be the first where we really start digging into the existing languages of HTML, CSS, and JavaScript.
 We have covered quite a bit in an effort to get to this point.
 Specifically, we learned about the powerful concepts of binary and states in addition to encoding and decoding in the Breaking Barriers chapter.
 We learned in Structure, Style, and Behavior how each layer plays a valuable and distinct role in an interactive creation.
 In Coding and Visual Design, we mapped familiar design-specific concepts to coding concepts to help establish a knowledge bridge.
 More recently, we introduced programming-specific concepts to help shape your understanding of how code lives and communicates in real-time.

 We know code is a system for converting meaning between forms and HTML, CSS, and JavaScript are just specific forms.
+HTML is a markup language used to define structure.
+CSS is a style language used to define style.
+JavaScript is a scripting language used to define behavior.
 The web browser knows how to decode HTML into divisions of content and render them.
 It also knows how to decode CSS property-value pairs to adorn the HTML elements with style and functionality.
 Lastly, we know a runtime and engine understand how to decode and execute JavaScript which enables a living and interactive creation to exist.

 We will now start to dig into HTML, CSS, and JavaScript since we have a greater understanding of how the various concepts we have covered play-off each other.
 Your mental model should be primed.